tox-dev/tox/HOWTORELEASE.rst

 Create a pull request and wait until it the CI passes.
 Now make sure you merge the PR and delete the release branch.
-The CI will automatically pick the tag up and release it, wait to appear in PyPi.
+The CI will automatically pick the tag up and release it, wait to appear in PyPI.
 Only merge if the later happens.

 Post release activities
 -----------------------